Full Review of the Dinos Alive Exhibit

 Dinos Alive exhibit

-We really felt “immersed” in the Jurassic Period… we even had to dunk our heads under a slowly swinging tail!
+We really felt “immersed” in the Jurassic Period… we even had to duck our heads under a slowly swinging tail!

 Dinos Alive